sktime/mentoring/internships/projects_2025.md

 Length: 175 or 350 hours

+Max projects: 3

 ### detection framework with sktime and skchange

-* work with sktime core developers to expand the detection framework
-* segmentation, change point detection, anomaly detection
+* expand the detection framework in sktime - segmentation, change point detection, anomaly detection
-* implementing and interfacing new algorithms and metrics
+* short project: implementing and interfacing new algorithms and metrics
 * advanced: multi-channel detection
 * advanced: tuning, auto-ml, ensembles
 * optional: application in affiliated real-world projects